 Before you begin your application, we encourage you to connect with us first.
 Our acceptance process is personal, thoughtful and intentional, as we explore a mutual fit with each applicant.
 Additionally, we know that graduate school in Kelly, Wyoming is a unique graduate commitment and we are available to answer any questions you have.

 The Graduate Program encourages early admissions each fall for the best selection of housing and merit scholarship opportunities.
-Applications received prior to January 1 receive the previous year’s tuition rate.
 There is a $50 application fee.
+The application fee is waived for applications received prior to January 1.

 Tuition and Fees

 Tuition covers mentored graduate coursework, guest speakers and field trips.
-Our on-campus housing and food service include 50 weeks of housing and three meals a day, seven days a week while the program is in session.
+Our on-campus housing and food service includes ~40 weeks of housing and three meals a day, seven days a week while the program is in session.

 Tuition Assistance & Scholarships